Vålerenga Fotball: Supporters

 Vålerenga has traditionally drawn support from the area around Vålerenga, Oslo and various other places on the east end of Oslo, although today these lines are largely blurred and the club has supporters all over Oslo and the surrounding areas.
 Up until the early 90s, Vålerenga's supporters were loosely organised.
 The supporters were sometimes referred to as Apeberget, but this is actually a misnomer from a journalist.
 An independent supporter club called Klanen ("The Clan") was founded in 1991.
 The senior team of Vålerenga has reserved shirt number 12 for their supporters.

+AFter the club moved to Intility Arena in 2017, the loudest fans are gathered at the east stand, nicknamed Østblokka (the East Bloc).

 Rivalries

 Vålerenga's main rivals include Lillestrøm, Ham Kam, Kongsvinger, Brann and Lyn.
 Since the 90s, the main supporter club has actively worked hard for social issues and against hooliganism.
 Despite this, as recently as 2019, isolated individuals within the club's support have engaged in disruptive and dangerous activities during live matches.

+Celebrity fans

+Vålerenga has many prominent fans from different walks of life, including sports stars, politics and culture.